 - Available to owners in necessitous circumstances to assist their companion animals experiencing a medical crisis, no specific breed, gender or age restrictions apply.

-- Once treated, the patient should have which have a fair-to-excellent long-term prognosis.
+- Once treated, the patient should have a fair-to-excellent long-term prognosis.
 These funds are unfortunately not accessible to terminal cases.

-- The total veterinary costs are not fully funded by the PMC.
+- The total veterinary costs are not fully funded by PMC.
 The veterinary clinic will discount the overall fee (to cost) and the owner decides how much they are able to contribute.
-The PMC is then consulted to see if sufficient funds are being held to bridge the gap usually to a $1,000 limit per case;
+PMC is then consulted to see if sufficient funds are being held to bridge the gap usually to a $1,000 limit per case.

 After screening potential cases please discuss them with the on-duty vet prior to contacting PMC Administration on e-mail: firstname.lastname@example.org for authorisation.

 Recipients of Pet Medical Crisis Funding will be asked to provide verbal consent to have local, state or national media cover the story of their pet and the PMC’s assistance.
 This enables acknowledgment of the PMC and the opportunity to ask the public for donations to continue our work.

 Owners reneging on accepted agreements such as media stories, privacy requirements etc. following engagement with the charity to assist them may be liable for reimbursement of any donations dedicated to their pet’s care.
 The manager holds full discretionary power over funds and how they are administered.

 NB: Please ensure that clear photos/videos are obtained of every case prior to, during and after the procedure, as these will be used by the Facebook / Instagram community page, media, websites and for further fundraising purposes.